Alexander-Nasuta/FAIRWork-Resource-Allocation-Demonstrator-using-NN/README.md

 This repository contains a neural network for resource allocation.
 The neural network is trained on historic data and can be queried for predictions/allocations.
-The provided model in this repository is trained on generated dummy data and does not contain any data from the production site.
+The provided model in this repository is trained on generated data and does not contain any data from the production site.
 The model is trained on csv-files that contain the following columns:

 - `ID`: unique identifier for worker.